X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA04spritebatch.md

 8. The 8th argument can be used to mirror the image horizontally of vertically before drawing it to the screen using the SpriteEffects enum.
 9. The final argument can be used to specify the layer the image should be drawn on.
 This is useful for advanced games having multiple transparent images stacked on top of each other.

-As sixth argument, we’re specifying the bottom-left corner of the image by specifying ***Vector2(0, carriageTexture.height)***.
+As the sixth argument, we are specifying the bottom-left corner of the image by specifying ***Vector2(0, carriageTexture.height)***.
 This position is indicated by the red dot in the image below.
 MonoGame will make sure this pixel is positioned at the position stored in player.Position.

 ![Gun Carriage](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA04SpriteBatch01.jpg?raw=true)